 Kha Tran, MD Kha Tran, MD, is Clinical Director of the Fetal Anesthesia Team and an attending anesthesiologist at Children's Hospital of Philadelphia.
 Phone: 215-590-1858 Education and Training Medical SchoolMD - Johns Hopkins School of Medicine, Baltimore, MD InternshipAlbert Einstein Medical Center of Philadelphia, Philadelphia, PA ResidencyJohns Hopkins Hospital, Baltimore, MD FellowshipThe Children's Hospital of Philadelphia, Philadelphia, PA Board CertificationAmerican Board of Anesthesiology, 2005 Titles and Academic Titles Clinical Director, Fetal Anesthesia TeamAttending AnesthesiologistAssociate Professor of Clinical Anesthesiology and Critical Care Medicine, Perelman School of Medicine at the University of Pennsylvania Departments and Services Center for Fetal Diagnosis and Treatment Department of Anesthesiology and Critical Care MedicineGeneral Anesthesiology Publications PapersLin EE, Moldenhauer JS, Tran KM, Cohen DE, Adzick NS.
 Anesthetic Management of 65 Cases of Ex Utero Intrapartum Therapy: A 13-Year Single-Center Experience.
 Anesth Analg.
 2016 Aug;123(2):411-7. doi: 10.1213/ANE.0000000000001385.
 Read abstract.
 Tran KM, Johnson MP, Almeida-Chen GM, Schwartz AJ.
 The Fetus as Patient.
 Anesthesiology.
 2010 Jul 6.
 [Epub ahead of print] No abstract available.
 Read abstract.
 Tran KM.
 Anesthesia for fetal surgery.
 Semin Fetal Neonatal Med.
 2010 Feb;15(1):40-5.
 Epub 2009 Jun 21.
 Review.
 Read abstract.
-Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.